Ty Burrell: Early life and education

 Continuing his education at Penn State University, he earned an MFA and was a member of the Theatre 100 Company along with Keegan-Michael Key.
-In 1999, Burrell worked as a festival actor at the Utah Shakespeare Festival.
+In 1997 and 1999, Burrell worked as a festival actor at the Utah Shakespeare Festival.
 He has also stated that for a period of time in graduate school, he lived out of his van to save money.

 Career

 Burrell's first credited film roles were 2001's Evolution and Black Hawk Down.
-He subsequently appeared in the 2004 remake of Dawn of the Dead, and in several stage roles (like 2000's Broadway production of Macbeth, and the off-Broadway plays Corners, The Blue Demon, Burn This, and Show People).
+He subsequently appeared in the 2004 remake of Dawn of the Dead, and in several stage roles (such as 2000's Broadway production of Macbeth, and the off-Broadway plays Corners, The Blue Demon, Burn This, and Show People).

 He was a co writer and actor in the original production of the offbeat comedy The Red Herring O' Happiness directed by Russell Dyball.
 Burrell's stage work also includes writing and working in the off Broadway play Babble with his brother, Duncan.
 He has also made an appearance as a New Jersey prosecutor in Law & Order: Special Victims Unit.

 After that, Burrell was cast as Oliver Barnes, a shallow but well meaning plastic surgeon, on the CBS sitcom Out of Practice (2005–06), also created by screenwriter Christopher Lloyd.
 The show was canceled in May 2006, with eight episodes remaining unaired in the United States.
 After the show's cancellation, he played Allan Arbus in the film Fur: An Imaginary Portrait of Diane Arbus.
-In the same year, he also appeared in Friends with Money and The Darwin Awards.
+In the same year, he also appeared in Friends with Money and The Darwin Awards, before playing one of the two leads in the world premiere of Drunk Enough to Say I Love You? by Caryl Churchill on stage at the Royal Court Theatre in London.

 In 2007, he had a small role in the film National Treasure: Book of Secrets as the curator of the White House followed by a starring role in the sitcom Back to You on Fox later that same year.
 On the show, created by Steven Levitan and Christopher Lloyd, Burrell played a field reporter (alongside Kelsey Grammer and Patricia Heaton).
 The show was canceled in 2008.